HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 set_dc:
-    You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). setdc takes as inputs multipole parameters or a set of Mathieu parameters, and produces an 1-D array with the voltages you need to apply to all of the electrodes.
+    You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). set_dc takes as inputs multipole parameters or a set of Mathieu parameters, and produces an 1-D array with the voltages you need to apply to all of the electrodes.
 The entries corresponding to multipole-controlled electrodes receive some values.
 If some electrodes are under manual control (per your definition in project_parameters) these are set to zero.
-    You can add the values to these electrodes at a higher level (as in setvoltages)
+    You can add the values to these electrodes at a higher level (as in set_voltages)

 post_process_trap:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate).